-- NE-1.6 Recognize the Sacramento Valley Solano Groundwater Subbasin as a critical resource for Dixon and proactively promote sustainable groundwater management practices. - NE-1.7 Continue to work with the Solano Subbasin Groundwater Sustainability Agency Collaborative to develop and implement strategies for the long-term health and viability of the Solano Groundwater Subbasin. - NE-1.8 Facilitate groundwater recharge in Dixon by encouraging development projects to use Low-Impact Development (LID) practices such as bioretention, porous paving, and green roofs, and by encouraging private property owners to design or retrofit landscaped or impervious areas to better capture storm water runoff. - NE-1.9 Ensure that drainage ditches which discharge directly to or are located within open space lands are regularly repaired and maintained.
+- NE-1.7 Recognize the Sacramento Valley - Solano Groundwater Subbasin as a critical resource for Dixon and proactively promote sustainable groundwater management practices. - NE-1.8 Continue to work with the Solano Subbasin Groundwater Sustainability Agency Collaborative to develop and implement strategies for the long-term health and viability of the Solano Groundwater Subbasin. - NE-1.9 Facilitate groundwater recharge in Dixon by encouraging development projects to use Low-Impact Development (LID) practices such as bioretention, porous paving, and green roofs, and by encouraging private property owners to design or retrofit landscaped or impervious areas to better capture storm water runoff. - NE-1.10 Work with the Dixon Resource Conservation District to ensure that drainage ditches which discharge directly to or are located within open space lands are regularly repaired and maintained.